Hiring outside EU

 Registering short-term employment

 There are many options for registering a short-term employment of a foreigner.
-You may apply for registration in person, via an authorised representative at a Police and Border Guard’s service office, by post or by email.
+You may apply for registration in person, via an authorised representative at a Police and Border Guard Board’s service office, by post or by email.

 In most cases, registration of short-term employment takes up to 10 working days after submitting the application.